• Skip to content

 There are no standard guidelines or research studies about how much camel milk to drink, how often or for how long.

-Does camel milk therapy work?
+Does camel milk therapy help autistic children?

 There’s no good-quality evidence that camel milk helps autistic people.